-Employees accrue vacation and sick leave for on the last day of each pay period.
-The leave hours will may be adjusted when employees have any unpaid leave, with the exception of workers compensation. are not in paid status.
+Employees accrue vacation and sick leave on the last day of each pay period.
+The leave hours will be adjusted when employees have any unpaid leave, with the exception of workers compensation.
 The leave chart on the next page provides the policies related to the various leave types authorized by the County.

-Don't forget to check
+Don't forget to check County email daily!